Stocks tumble worldwide as bear market looms on Wall Street

 The center of Wall Street’s focus was again on the Federal Reserve, which is scrambling to get inflation under control.
 Its main method is to raise interest rates in order to slow the economy, a blunt tool that risks a recession if used too aggressively.

+With the Fed seemingly pinned into having to get more aggressive, prices tumbled for everything from bonds to bitcoin, from New York to New Zealand, with the sharpest drops hitting the biggest winners of the earlier low-rate era.

+“The best thing people can do is to not panic and don’t sell at the bottom,” said Randy Frederick, managing director of trading and derivatives at the Schwab Center for Financial Research, “and we’re probably not at the bottom.”

-Some traders are even speculating the Fed on Wednesday may raise its key short-term interest rate by three-quarters of a percentage point.
+Some economists are even speculating the Fed on Wednesday may raise its key short-term interest rate by three-quarters of a percentage point.
 That’s triple the usual amount and something the Fed hasn’t done since 1994.
-Traders now see a 34% probability of such a mega-hike, up from just 3% a week ago, according to CME Group.
+Traders now see a 28% probability of such a mega-hike, up from just 3% a week ago, according to CME Group.

 No one thinks the Fed will stop there, with markets bracing for a continued series of bigger-than-usual hikes.
 Those would come on top of some already discouraging signals about the economy and corporate profits, including a record-low preliminary reading on consumer sentiment that was soured by high gasoline prices.